 Integrated Workflow Example

-An example workflow using AML functions integrated.1
+An example workflow using AML functions integrated.1.
+AML Configuration

 2. eKYC Process